kafka4beam/snabbkaffe/README.md

  2) Testcases are split in two parts:
     - *Run stage* where the program runs and emits event trace
     - *Check stage* where trace is collected and validated against the spec(s)
- 3) Trace points become ordinary log messages in the release build
+ 3) Trace points become structured log messages in the release build

 This approach can be used in a component test involving an ensemble of interacting processes.
 It has a few nice properties: